-As you may remember, I’ve designed a universal platform for building retro-computers “Retrobyte”.
-I have successfully tested it by building the “Mikro-80” computer a few months ago and now I’m working on adapting my other retro-computer project “AGAT-7” to this platform.
+As you may remember, I’ve designed a universal platform for building retro-computers, “Retrobyte”.
+I successfully tested it by creating the “Mikro-80” computer a few months ago, and now I’m working on adapting my other retro-computer project “AGAT-7”, to this platform.

 Here is the schematic of the board:

 It has the same size as the “Retrobyte” board (10 x 10 cm).
 This is how they look together assembled: